Search our Site...

-For more information, view Project Information Bulletin 222.
+For more information, view Product Information Bulletin 222.

 The goal in British Columbia is to have all new buildings net-zero energy ready by 2032.
 BC Energy Step Code defines performance requirements for new construction grouped into “steps”, and it is up to the design and building team to determine how the performance level is achieved.
 Incorporating Insulspan SIPs, with their high R-value, into the building’s thermal envelope is a fundamental step towards meeting these performance requirements.

 Along with British Columbia, Ontario leads the energy efficiency code standard of Canada in much the same way that California does in the U.S. In 2020, the Ontario Climate Change Action Plan closes a loophole.
 This loophole currently allows builder substitution of high-efficiency heating equipment in order to compensate for less-efficient building envelopes.
 Builders looking for better ways to achieve tighter, more efficient, building methods, can count on Insulspan SIPs as the perfect solution.